pingswept/design-for-fab/content/logistics/syllabus.md

 ## Project storage

-During the semester, you will be allocated a storage shelf in Bray, Nolop, or Blake where you can keep your projects and related materials.
-After the semester ends, either you can take your device back to your dorm room, or I will lovingly place it in the dumpster for you on May 10th (the day after our final showcase).
+During the semester, you can store stuff in Nolop, as usual.
+After the semester ends, either you can take your device back to your dorm room, or I will lovingly place it in the dumpster for you on May 9th (the day after our final showcase).

 ## A note about general resourcefulness